PROFILE

 March 1988.

-proceeded.
-The ruling Jatiya Party won 251 of
+The ruling Jatiya Party won 251 of the 300

-body, held its sessions as scheduled, and passed
+sessions as scheduled, and passed a large number

-provision for setting up High Court benches in
+for setting up High Court benches in major

 council elections were generally considered by